Privacy notice for employees

 - Conducting employee surveys;

-to protect your vital interests and you cannot give your consent or your consent cannot reasonably be obtained, for example, in a medical emergency
+- to protect your vital interests where you cannot give your consent or your consent cannot reasonably be obtained, for example, in a medical emergency

 - to protect another person’s vital interest and you have unreasonably withheld your consent